gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

 Any secondary node must have the **exact same value** for `db_key_base` as defined in the primary one.

-- It is stored at `/etc/gitlab/gitlab-secrets.json`.
+- For Omnibus installations it is stored at `/etc/gitlab/gitlab-secrets.json`.
+- For installations from source it is stored at `/home/git/gitlab/config/secrets.yml`.

 Find that key in the primary node and copy paste its value in the secondaries.